Menu

 Joshua Comyn, PhD

-In addition to being a practitioner of psychotherapy in private practice, I have also worked as a lecturer in counselling and psychotherapy where I have taught and trained students to become psychotherapists and counsellors.
-Prior to studying and working in psychotherapy, my background was in literature, philosophy and theatre and I have worked as an academic at several universities in Australia.
-This experience gives me a broad view of how the mind works and influences how I understand the theory and practice of psychotherapy.
+Prior to studying and working in psychotherapy, Joshua’s background was in literature, philosophy and theatre and he has worked as an academic at several universities in Australia.
+This experience gives him a broad view of how the mind works and influences how he understands the theory and practice of psychotherapy.
 Literature provides a window into other minds, and philosophy is a powerful way to organise one’s own mind.
-Theatre has taught me how to connect with others and myself and how to make the body a vehicle for the mind’s expression.
+Theatre has taught him how to connect with others and himself and how to make the body a vehicle for the mind’s expression.

 Scroll to Top